 It all started with a trip to the zoo.
-Master and me have been going there a lot lately to walk around.
+We have been going there a lot lately to walk around.
 It is a great place for long walks as it is paved, and we’re members, so we can get in all we want.
-PLUS, you can’t really lose by doing your walking near a lion, can you? =^^= After the zoo walk, there are a few stores which are kind of far from our house (about a half hour drive, same as the zoo), but close to the zoo that we decided to pick a couple things up from.
+PLUS, you can’t really lose by doing your walking near a lion, can you? =^^= After the zoo walk, there are a few stores which are kind of far from our house (about a half hour drive, same as the zoo), but close to the zoo, that we decided to pick a couple things up from.
 We went to the stores, and then we stopped at a gas station which we know has clove cigars.
-Master loves cloves so he parked and asked me if I wanted to go in with him or stay in the car.
+Master Pravus loves cloves so he parked and asked me if I wanted to go in with him or stay in the car.

 “Will you buy me a treat if I go in there?”